 How to Fix High Oil Pressure in a Semi Truck?

-The first thing you would need to do to fix the issue is finding what the problem is.
+The first thing you would need to do to fix the issue is find what the problem is.
 It could be many things, some you may be able to handle, and some may need a mechanic.